Cashback At Closing On VA Loans Mortgage Lending Guidelines

 - This is full documentation refinance and does require an appraisal

-Once again, the veteran is not allowed to receive cash in hand at the end of this transaction, except for upfront costs associated with the loan.
+Once again, the veteran is not allowed to receive cash in hand at the end of this transaction, except for the upfront costs associated with the loan.

 Cash-Out Refinance Mortgage Guidelines